|

 U.S. News Best Colleges Rankings Considerations

-This year, the U.S. News list covers “nearly 1,500” (as opposed to over 1,600 last year) colleges and universities, broken down into close to fifty different types of lists, some general and some more specific.
-They evaluate what they consider to be 19 measures of academic quality.
+This year, the U.S. News list covers 1700 (an increase of 100+ from last year) colleges and universities, broken down into close to fifty different types of lists, some general and some more specific.
+They evaluate what they consider to be “up to” 17 measures of academic quality, down from 19 last year (they combined some measures).
+There is more stability this year, as the US Dept of Education did not update their data on the College Scorecard for analysis.

 The Methodology

 Their rankings all originate with a survey which gets distributed to all eligible colleges (colleges that award at least bachelor’s degree, not considered to be “highly specialized” and are regionally accredited).
 Colleges then self-report their own data on the survey.
-Once again, not all colleges that received the survey, completed it, dropping to only about a two thirds completion rate, down from 80% last year (this has been steadily declining in recent years).
-Some of the usual top ranked colleges refused to complete it once again, but 99% of nationally ranked universities did complete it.
-But, if you’re wondering how seriously colleges take the U.S. News rankings, you can look at their strategic plans.
-At 100 of the largest universities, 25% of them mention these rankings in their current strategic plan.
+Once again, not all colleges that received the survey, completed it, though more did this year than last (up from ~66% to 79%).
+But, 99 of their top 100 nationally ranked universities did complete it.
+And if you’re wondering how seriously colleges take the U.S. News rankings, you can look at their strategic plans.
+At 100 of the largest universities in 2021, 25% of them mention these rankings in their current strategic plan.
+Since then, some have achieved their goals.
 Rumor has it that some universities actually have an employee just dedicated to working on this survey, as it is quite detailed.

 U.S. News then goes back to cross check the data they have been given, using various other sources.
 The methodology and weighting process that they use is long, but can be found here, if you’re interested.
 In fact, I would recommend reading methodology of ANY college rankings list you’re consulting.
 This methodology is why you’ll note that various publications all differ in their order of their rankings.
 It all just depends on the factors that they are using for evaluation and how much weight they give to each of them.

-Factors U.S. News specifically considers include things like selectivity in admissions, reputation among other colleges and among high school guidance counselors, and graduation rate.
+Factors U.S. News specifically considers include things like selectivity in admissions, reputation among other college academicians and among high school guidance counselors, and graduation rate.
 They weight each factor differently.
-For instance they weight reputation among peer institutions fairly heavily (20%!).
+For instance US News continues to weight reputation among peer institutions fairly heavily.
 One major criticism recently is how heavily they weight SAT and ACT scores, especially given that recently, the majority of colleges are now test-optional.
-In fact, this year, they increased the weight given to 5%, for colleges where more than 50% of incoming students reported scores.
-This year, they removed graduation rates of first generation college students as a factor, and increased the weight given to Pell graduation rates.
-They carry over last year’s increased focus on outcome measures such as student retention, graduate indebtedness and post-graduate earnings compared to the typical high school graduate.
+In fact, last year, they increased the weight given to 5%, for colleges where more than 50% of incoming students reported scores.
+They also carry over last year’s increased focus on student outcome measures such as student retention, graduate indebtedness and post-graduate earnings compared to the typical high school graduate.

 Some schools that complete the survey by U.S. News don’t even make their published list.
 The reasons for that vary.
 Some schools are so specialized in their discipline that they are ineligible and others are too small.
 Some didn’t have six year graduation rates for first-time students available.